adambard/learnxinyminutes-docs/typescript.html.markdown

 /// <reference path="jquery.d.ts" />

 // Template Strings (strings that use backticks)
-// String Intepolation with Template Strings var name = 'Tyrone';
+// String Interpolation with Template Strings var name = 'Tyrone';
 var greeting = `Hi ${name}, how are you?`
 // Multiline Strings with Template Strings